Volunteers & Visitors: Frequently Asked Questions

 Cigarettes

-Cigarettes are not readily available in the area surrounding the facilities, and not allowed in the volunteer house or our centres.
-If you do wish to smoke please always smoke outside, being considerate to our staff and other volunteers.
-Our staff may be able to source for you but please be aware that this is not preferred and availability not guaranteed.
-It is not safe to go to try to purchase locally so please adhere to our polite request as above
+Cigarettes are not readily available in the area surrounding the facilities, and smoking is not allowed in the volunteer house or at our centres.
+If you do wish to smoke, please always smoke outside and be considerate to our staff and other volunteers.

 Donations